dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 A known issue should be reported when you find a build error that is not caused by your changes and that is affecting or could affect more builds.

 There are two types of known issues:
-- Infrastructure: An infrastructure issue is an issue that is not exclusive to your repository and that needs to be investigated by the engineering services (@dotnet/dnceng)
+- **Infrastructure**: An infrastructure issue is an issue that is not exclusive to your repository and that needs to be investigated by the engineering services (@dotnet/dnceng)
-- Repository: A repository issue is an issue that is happening in a particular repository and that should be investigated by the repository owners.
+- **Repository**: A repository issue is an issue that is happening in a particular repository and that should be investigated by the repository owners.

 The first step to opening a known issue is to decide which kind of issue do you want to report, after that there are two ways to report a known issue, one is via the build analysis.